bitboxer/dotfiles/README.md

 tools and programming languages.
 I write code mostly in Elixir, Ruby and Javascript and have the tooling optimized for that.

-I have no developer tools installed on my mac, but I have installed a lot of apps on my mac to make it my ideal working machine.
+I have no developer tools installed on my mac, but added a couple of apps on my mac to make it my ideal working machine.
 Most of them can be found [in this article](https://thesweetsetup.com/bodo-tasches-mac-iphone-setup/).